mohammedsalah98/E_Calib/README.md

 If you are looking for improved calibration accuracy, we rather recommend running the MATLAB script 'matlab/calib_img_pts_lsqnonlin.m'.
 The code follows the same structure of the aforementioned python script.

 ## Disclaimer
-We will soon release the code also as a ros node to do calibration of neuromorphic vision sensors online.
+We will soon release the code also as a ros node to do calibration of event cameras online.